 There are plenty of things you can do during the service to make people feel welcome, and ways you can cater your sermons to newcomers, but even if you do all of that perfectly, and your church looks and feels exactly how you’ve always imagined it would, that doesn’t guarantee people will come back the next week.
-Your follow-up plan should be a well-oiled machine that follows new people out the door and brings them back.
+Your follow-up plan, whether for Christmas visitors or visitors any time, should be a well-oiled machine that follows new people out the door and brings them back.

 You’ll always find exceptions, and there are plenty of other factors, but if any of the problems above apply to your church, your follow-up plan may as well be a placebo.